comodit/demos/ceph-cluster/README.md

 # Auto-scaling of a Ceph cluster

 In this orchestration example, we deploy a [Ceph](http://ceph.com/) cluster.
-Ceph Ceph is a distributed object store and file system designed to provide excellent performance, reliability and scalability.
+Ceph is a distributed object store and file system designed to provide excellent performance, reliability and scalability.
 The cluster is initially made of 3 hosts: